MCPS2021/esp32_ble_scanner/README.md

 ## Description
-The goal of this repo is to have an ESP32 that scan the BLE devices availables and if they are "Safe Skiing" BLE Devices, it gets the UUID and RSSI (Battery State) and it publishes them to a MQTT Broker
+The goal of this repo is to have an ESP32 that scan the BLE devices availables and if they are "Safe Skiing" BLE Devices, it gets the MAC Address and RSSI (Battery State) and it publishes them to a MQTT Broker

 ## Installation